PSLeon24/AI_Exercise_Pose_Feedback/README.md

 - Week 5: Write the paper and Develop machine learning pipelines
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_5.pdf">Read More</a>
 - Week 6: Presentation of project mid-progress
+  - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/mid-term%20presentation.pdf">Read More</a>
+- Week 7: Link the bench press model and the streamlit server / Implement an algorithm to count the number of bench press
+  - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_7.pdf">Read More</a>